 We tend to overlook one of the leading causes of traffic accidents because it is so prevalent.
 Speeding causes many accident fatalities every year.

 According to the United States Census Bureau, 10,591 American’s lost their lives in speeding crashes in 2000.
 In Georgia, 238 people died.
 The victims of speeding drivers understand all too well how reckless it is to exceed the speed limit, especially in poor road conditions.

-If you are looking for a personal-injury attorney in Atlanta to help you seek compensation through a lawsuit, Scott Monge from Monge & Associates can help.
+If you are looking for an attorney in Atlanta to help you seek compensation through a lawsuit, Scott Monge from Monge & Associates can help.
 Scott Monge has more than 20 years of experience practicing law and is a Champion Member of the Georgia Trial Lawyers Association.
 To speak with Scott Monge about your injuries, please call (800) 860-8021.

 Police Believe Speeding Contributed to an Accident That Killed a Family

 Authorities are investigating an accident that led to five deaths.
 CBS News reports that Myriam Lebrun was driving home from dinner with her mother in the passenger seat and her three children in the backseat.
 Late at night, the vehicle left the roadway and crashed into a tree.
 It immediately caught fire, killing everyone inside.

 Police initially believed that Lebrun was intoxicated.
 Officers interviewed other family members with whom she had been eating dinner, and they reported she was a very safe driver and certainly didn’t appear drunk when she left.
 They described her as incredibly responsible.

 Newsday reports that a witness came forward who claimed to be the last to see the family alive.
 She says she was driving in the same lane as Lebrun and recounts the fact that the other woman’s car quickly overtook and passed her own despite the fact that she was driving slightly above the speed limit.
 Within the next mile, Lebrun lost control of her vehicle and crashed.